25 Apr What Causes Bulging Discs?

 Treatment For Bulging Discs

 Bulging discs are common, but there are many ways to treat this ailment and conservative approaches should always be considered first.
 If you’re suffering from back pain, the first step is to pinpoint the issue and cause.
 Bulging discs can take a long time to heal, and you’re at a higher risk of reoccurrence than someone who’s never had a bulging disc.
 This means aggressive medication-based treatments should be saved until conservative approaches are exhausted.
-You may benefit from an alternative treatment such as amniotic stem cell treatment or spinal cord stimulation.
+You may benefit from an alternative treatment such as spinal cord stimulation.
 Another option may be epidural steroid injections.
 All of these conservative treatments are safe and often effective pain management tools.
 Find out more about bulging disc treatment options by calling Integrated Pain Consultants at 480-626-2552.